Householder applications and for “not for profit” community organisations and registered charities

 The benefits of pre-application advice include:

-- It gives you the opportunity to understand how policies and guidance will be applied to your development proposal
+- It gives you the opportunity to understand how policies and guidance will be applied to your development proposal this includes the requirements for developer contributions for certain applications

 - It can identify at an early stage where there is a need for specialist input, for example contamination, transport, ecology, etc.